lc0des/ln-node/README.md

 ## What is the difference to others
 LN-Node is my implementation for setting up a Lightning Network Node quickly on a Debian/Ubuntu System.
 The goal is to keep it as light as possible but also useable out of the box as a router node.
 This means i will not add any extra fancy web-interface or alike.
-However, some tools like Thunderhub or Ride The Lightning are onboarded, bos, rebalance, charge-lnd and suez might come in future as well.
+However, some tools like:
+* Thunderhub
+* Ride The Lightning
+* BOS
+* rebalancei-lnd
+* charge-lnd
+* suez
+are onboarded as i do consider them very helpful for the daily business of a node operator.

 ## Target Audience
 This package is **NOT** for Unix/Linux starters.
 Probably also not for beginners with BTC/LN.
 Things can go terribly wrong.You have been warned.